 - 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education.

+7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.

-8 Children who are lesbian, gay, bi or trans (LGBT)
+8 Children who are lesbian, gay, bi trans or questioning their gender (LGBTQ+)

-- 8.1 The fact that a child or young person may be LGBT is not in itself an inherent risk factor for harm.
-Unfortunately, children who are LGBT, or are simply perceived as LGBT, can be targeted by other children.
-The risk to those children can be compounded where children who are LGBT lack a trusted adult with who they can be open. - 8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
-Staff should refer to the schools' Behaviour Policy and Trust Transgender policy.
+- 8.1 Informed by Keeping Children Safe in Education 2024 (Page 55), the fact that a child or young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+Unfortunately, children who are or are perceived to be LGBTQ+, or can be targeted by other children.
+The risk to those children can be compounded where such children lack a trusted adult with who they can be open. - 8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.